Large Entity Reporting

 CARB submitted the Advanced Clean Trucks regulation to the Office of Administrative Law (OAL) for review and approval on January 29, 2021, and OAL approved the regulation on March 15, 2021.
-In light of the relatively short time period between OAL’s approval of the regulation and the April 1, 2021 deadline to report the above mentioned information, CARB is providing affected entities the compliance flexibility to report applicable information through the CARB Large Entity Reporting portal by May 1, 2021.
+Affected entities had to report applicable information through the CARB Large Entity Reporting portal by May 1, 2021.

-You have to report if in 2019 your entity operated a facility in California and meets any of the following criteria:
+Entities had to report if in 2019 they operated a facility in California and met any of the following criteria:

 Introduction and Reporting Walk Through (training video)

 Module 1 - Regulatory Background and Applicability (training video)